 Perched on the top of the hill lies the critically-acclaimed sculpture “An Enclosure for a Swing”.
 Built with the theme of ‘reconnection’ in mind, the sculpture represents the incorporation of nature into its metallic design.

-The seat of the swing can still be found inside the sculpture but, sadly, it no longer moves.
+The seat of the swing can still be found in the sculpture but, sadly, it no longer moves.

 4. Lotus Garden